Michelle3334/freaky_memory/README.md

 For the main heading element I used Limelight and for all other text I used Josephin Sans.
 Sans-Serif is used as a backup font.
 ### Images
 Images were sourced from pixabay.com.
-These are credited in credits section.

 [Back to Table of Contents](https://github.com/Michelle3334/freaky_memory#table-of-contents)